 LRAD devices have very good non-military uses.
 Airports use them to keep birds away from airplanes as they take off and land.
 Also, LRADs are very good at making sound audible for long distances.
 However, these devices are also being used by law enforcement agencies to control large gatherings of citizens.
 When used in this way, the LRAD emits a piercing sound at higher levels than are safe for human ears.
 Sustained exposure at max power/audio hits 146 decibels.
 Short term exposure at 140 decibels can cause permanent damage.

 It is unclear if there are any standards or even training for law enforcement who are using LRADs as a form of crowd control.
 Medics on the ground at Standing Rock confirmed internal bleeding of protectors who were in the path of the LRADs when they were deployed.
 While this fascinating military technology has some very important civilian applications, can the devices be used safely for crowd control?

 These are just two examples

 There are many more examples of compelling technology that is being used in a way that puts people in harm’s way.
 I believe that it is important to understand the impact, intended and unintended, that the applications and systems that we build and manage have on the world.
 This can be as simple considering how people will input race, gender, and marital statuses into the databases we create (even ways that may not normally come to mind).
 It can be as serious as gathering documentation to expose your own government’s covert actions, as Edward Snowden did.

 Maybe a good starting place is just starting the discussion.
-We should be geeking out on the technologies that are being used in questionable ways, just as we do on our favorite vendor software.
+We should be geeking out on the technologies and technology skills that are being used in questionable ways, just as we do on our favorite vendor software.
 Our technical expertise should be part of the discussion on these policing methods.